Annonaceae: Systematics

-In a phylogeny-based reclassification of the family four subfamilies are recognised: Anaxagoreoideae (including just Anaxagorea), Ambavioideae, Annonoideae, and Malmeoideae.
-A number of the larger genera, including Guatteria, with its 177 species, Annona, and Xylopia belong to Annonoideae.
+In a phylogeny-based reclassification of the family, four subfamilies are recognised: Anaxagoreoideae (including just Anaxagorea), Ambavioideae, Annonoideae, and Malmeoideae.
+A number of the larger genera, including Guatteria, with its 177 species, Annona, and Xylopia, belong to Annonoideae.
 Together, Annonoideae and Malmeoideae comprise the majority of the species and each are further subdivided into a number of tribes.
 The subfamilial and tribal classification is followed in World Annonaceae which presents an overview of all Annonaceae genera and taxonomic, distribution and photographic information for a large number of species.
 Keys for the identification of Annonaceae genera (separately for Neotropical, African/Madagascan, and Asian/Australian taxa) are presented in: For a concise bibliographic overview of the taxonomic literature (1900 to 2012) see:

 Both plastid DNA markers and morphological characters provide evidence that Anaxagorea is the sister clade to the rest of the family.
 This may confirm the hypothesis that morphological traits shared between Anaxagorea and other Magnoliales species (such as 2-ranked phyllotaxis, monosulcate pollen, and laminate stamens) represent ancestral characters, while derived characters observed in other genera have evolved independently multiple times.
 The oldest fossil evidence of Annonaceae is described as the genus Futabanthus, from the Late Cretaceous (Coniacian) of Japan, which represents a minimum age of c.
 89 million years ago for the most recent common ancestor (crown group) of the family.
-The ages of Annonaceae clades inferred using fossil evidence and molecular clock-based dating techniques suggests that the pantropical distribution of the family originated subsequent to the break-up of the Gondwanan supercontinent, as the result of a combination of geodispersal tracking the expansion of the boreotropical flora during the Eocene and more recent long-distance dispersal events.
+The ages of Annonaceae clades inferred using fossil evidence and molecular clock–based dating techniques suggests that the pantropical distribution of the family originated subsequent to the break-up of the Gondwanan supercontinent, as the result of a combination of geodispersal tracking the expansion of the boreotropical flora during the Eocene and more recent long-distance dispersal events.

 Taxonomic revisions within the subfamily Malmeoideae

-The reclassification and establishment of Huberantha
+Reclassification and establishment of Huberantha

 The genus Huberantha (synonym Hubera) was resolved to be sister to Miliusa, with certain species previously under Polyalthia being additionally reclassified.
 This reclassification was highly supported by maximum parsimony, Bayesian analysis, and morphological characters.
 Hubera is characterized by reticulate tertiary venation, axillary inflorescences, 1 ovule per ovary, seeds with flat to slightly raised raphes, and other characters.
 Huberantha's phylogenetic distance and morphological difference from Monoon and Polyalthia, distinguish Huberantha on the generic level.
 Morphologically, Huberantha has a finely and densely granular infratectum whereas Monoon and Polyalthia have columellate or densely granular infratecta.